Skip to main content

 Using real-world products, the AI Airlock will bring together expertise from within the MHRA and key partners including the UK Approved Bodies, the NHS and other regulators.
 The outputs will inform subsequent AI Airlock phases in the short term, and future MHRA guidance and policy in the longer term, while exploring any limitations of existing approaches to demonstrating regulatory compliance.

-AI Airlock pilot programme reporting
+AI Airlock programme reporting

-The in-depth insights from real-world technologies through the Airlock will inform recommendations to the MHRA’s National Commission into the Regulation of AI in Healthcare which brings together clinicians, regulators, and tech companies to advise the MHRA on AI regulation in healthcare
+The in-depth insights from real-world technologies through the Airlock will inform recommendations to the MHRA’s National Commission into the Regulation of AI in Healthcare which brings together clinicians, regulators, and tech companies to advise the MHRA on AI regulation in healthcare.

-AI Airlock simulation reports
+AI Airlock simulation workshop reports

 Details